Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: Conclusion

 \section{Conclusion}

 DigiFakeAV is a new multimodal dataset based on advanced digital human forgery technologies.
 As a pioneering dataset emphasizing diffusion-based synthesis, it introduces unprecedented challenges for deepfake detection.
 We evaluate its difficulty using nine detection methods, showing significant performance degradation compared to previous benchmarks.
 Additionally, DigiShield, an audio-visual fusion baseline, is proposed to attempt to address this challenge.
-DigiFakeAV and DigiShield are expected to foster the development of more robust deepfake detectors and inspire new directions in detection research.
+DigiFakeAV and DigiShield aim to enable robust deepfake detection and inspire new research directions.